geudde/attic-chest/pages/13.reference/01.porden/docs.md

 Unnumber'd flowers their spicy sweets exhale.
 730

 Before me, wrapt in sable cloak and hood,
-With folded arms, the brave Alonzo stood ;
+With folded arms, the brave Alonzo stood;
 He rais'd his kindling eye, the mantle fell,
 And brightly beam'd his mail of burnished steel.

 " Oh ! bliss unhoped ! does Leonora deign
 u A favouring ear to sad Alonzo's strain !"
-The youth exclaim'd ; " this unexpected grace
+The youth exclaim'd; " this unexpected grace
-" Can all thy scorn and all my woes efface ;
+" Can all thy scorn and all my woes efface;
 " And, like the setting sun, whose piercing ray
 " Bursts the thick clouds that veil'd him thro' the day, 740 " Thou com'st to cheer me with a parting view,
-" Ere to those charms I bid a long adieu : d 3
+" Ere to those charms I bid a long adieu: d 3